checkymander/checkymander.github.io/_posts/2023-11-29-Nemesis-Zero-To-Hero.md

 Congratulations, you now have a basic Nemesis set up that you can begin testing against!

-Future posts about this I'll likely talk about using it operationally with tools that I like to use.
+Future posts about this I'll likely talk about using it operationally with my favorite red team tools.